ibm-cloud-docs/vpc/hub-spoke-s2s-auth.md

 1. For the target service, select **VPC Infrastructure Services** from the list.
 1. Select the scope.
 Choose **Resources based on selected attributes**.
 1. Click **Resource type**.
 Select **Virtual Private Cloud**.
-1. Then, under Platform access, select the role.
+1. Then, under Platform access, select the **DNSBindingConnector** role.
 1. Click **Authorize**.
 1. When you are returned to the **Manage authorizations** page, click **Create** again and follow the same steps to set up authorizations for the other two services.